heesungkim010/Crypto-Exchange-Simulator-BE/README.md

 ![crypto_exchange_system_design](https://user-images.githubusercontent.com/63962555/158497586-695edab1-d7a5-4fc1-952f-179a42cff68d.jpg)

+I used a single back-end server for this project, the “router” in the digram above is a thread-to-thread router.
+The router I used is at https://github.com/heesungkim010/producer-consumer-router.

 # B. Matching Engine Implementation

 A matching engine is a system that matches the order of two sides(buy and sell) and makes a deal for both sides.
 Matching engines in exchanges use orderbooks to fill the order.
 An orderbook is the list of order that trading systems use to record the interest of buyers and sellers in a particular financial instrument.